Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 “Chiune Station is technically part of Folctha, so… yes.
 All I ask is you be sensible and cautious, ‘cuz I see no reason to go hard on this... please don’t compel me to reconsider.”

 “Sure,” Allison stood up.
-She shook Arés’ hand---it would have been petulant not to---and gathered up her carry permit.
+She shook Arés’ hand - it would have been petulant not to - and gathered up her carry permit.
 “Enjoy your dinner, I guess.”

 A stressed smile found its way Arés’ face.
 “Somehow I doubt I will...
 Miss Buehler?”